etorreborre/api-discovery/swagger-ui/README.md

 or, with OAuth integration:

 ```
 gulp serve serve-with-oauth
 ```

-Now, you cann access the frontend <http://localhost:8080>.
+Now, you can access the frontend <http://localhost:8080>.